kscheltema/100-days-of-code/log.md

  **Thoughts:**  I need to resume the Python Course, using a newly found guide.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema..

-  ### Day 56 August 21, 2022.
+  ### Day 57 August 22, 2022.
  **Today's Progress:** Got some help to setup SQlite.
-I with FFC made a function that takes an Array and using a number finds one idex smaller.
+I with FFC made a function that takes an Array and using a number finds one index smaller.
 Then suggest to use one index larger.
  **Thoughts:**  I need to resume the Python Course, the lecturer is using a DataBase browser.
 Need to investigate that.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.